HesusG/data-blog/content/posts/aws-re_on_VPC/index.md

 ---
-title: "What is AWS VPC?
+title: "aws/re I - What is AWS VPC?
 Your Private Data Center in the Cloud"
-date: 2024-12-06
+date: 2024-12-07
 draft: false
 summary: "Learn what AWS VPC is, why it’s critical for secure cloud networking, and how it forms the foundation for building robust architectures in AWS."
 tags: ["AWS", "VPC", "cloud networking", "subnets", "beginner", "cloud computing"]